What Does a Freelance Copywriter Do All Day?

 In terms of life-changing news, hearing that Neighbours is soon to be taken off the tele is probably inconsequential, but it sure doesn’t feel like it.
 Given its impending departure from our screens, like the microdosing, I’m rationing myself to just three episodes a week.
 That means I should still be watching new episodes long into the autumn.

-The sex in the rather misleading headline above comes vicariously through Chloe and Kiri, who, despite getting on well, seem to lack chemistry in the bedroom.
-This high drama is served with a lacklustre lunch of fried eggs on toast and a pack of McCoy’s salt and vinegar crisps.
+The ‘sex’ in the rather misleading subtitle above comes vicariously through Chloe and Kiri, who, despite getting on well, seem to lack chemistry in the bedroom.
+This high drama is served with a lacklustre lunch of fried eggs on toast and a pack of McCoy’s salt and vinegar crisps (2025 update – I prefer beef flavour now).

 Back to the grind